Still December 22nd into the solstice, into the new year really.

 If she produced scalar energy, they would have come and shut her down and put her into a prison for a couple of years.

-Okay, uh, they would have done that because the scalar would have shut down every or airport within probably 500 miles in any direction from turning this thing on, and it would have caused the space aliens to come and instantly want to talk to her because the it the scalar radiation would be uh altering uh Their technology and how it functions, right?
+And it would have caused the space aliens to come and instantly want to talk to her because the scalar radiation would be altering their technology and how it functions, right?

 It intrudes.

-EE systems is as bad as or worse than a COVID shot, and uh five or six COVID shots and a booster.
+In my opinion, EE systems is as bad as or worse than a COVID shot and five or six COVID shots in a booster.

 The reason is that they won't tell you what energy they're putting into you.

-Now, maybe they're not putting any energy in at all, okay.
+Now, maybe they're not putting any energy in at all.

-That could emit radar because it would use radar to sense um that you were, you know, walking underneath it and needed to um uh video record you, right?
+That could emit radar because it would use radar to sense that you were, you know, walking underneath it and needed to video record you, right?

-Okay, so uh so maybe my friend with his radar readings was mistaken, and all the EE systems do is to put out um uh a software program that puts pretty colors on the screen.
+And all the EE systems do is to put out a software program that puts pretty colors on the screen.

-Well, those pretty colors are not putting any biophoton biophotons in your body, okay.
+Well, those pretty colors are not putting any biophotons in your body, okay?

 So EE systems wouldn't work at that level.

-They're not gonna put uh so there could be a fraud at that level, right?
+They're not going to put, so they could be a fraud at that level, right?

-Or that she could have engineered something that's in some kind of a weird ass chunk of uh hardware there that's putting out radar.
+Or she could have engineered something that's in some kind of a weird-ass chunk of hardware there that's putting out radar.

 Either way, it's not worth messing with.